addyosmani/backbone-fundamentals/index.md

     define([ "models" ], function (models, utils) {
     var section = models.section;

 Above is the mistake in models.js a dependency was added for models/section-b and in section-b a dependency is defined for model.
 The new models/section-b.js requires *model* and model.js requires *models/section-b.js* - a circular dependency.
-This should result in a load timeout error from require.js, but not tell you about the circular dependency.
+This should result in a load timeout error from RequireJS, but not tell you about the circular dependency.

-For other common mistakes see the [COMMON ERRORS](http://requirejs.org/docs/errors.html "RequireJS common errors page") page on the Require.js site.
+For other common mistakes see the [COMMON ERRORS](http://requirejs.org/docs/errors.html "RequireJS common errors page") page on the RequireJS site.

 #### Executing the Build with r.js